 Nirvana is built for mission-critical tasks with emphasis on reliability, connectivity, security, scalability, performance, and ease of use.
-With Nirvana, the customer's total cost of ownership is minimized while value is maximized with high availability, improved data sharing, solid performance and a reduced administration burden.
+Ownership cost is minimized while value is maximized with high availability, improved data sharing, solid performance and a reduced administration burden.
 Nirvana also readily supports compliance to various regulatory requirements with its security features such as authentication, authorization, auditing, and integrity verification.
 These features are continually enhanced, while new features reflecting customer needs are continually added.

 - Automation: Management tasks like data migration, replication, backup, or deletion can be performed with a single command across heterogeneous storage systems or completely automated using policy Daemons.